Lake Fausse Pointe State Park

 See what the south Louisiana swamplands are all about at this Atchafalaya Basin destination.

-Get an even closer view of the lakes with a canoe or kayak, available for rent at the park’s visitor’s center — ask about the canoe trail while you’re there.
+Get an even closer view of the lakes with a canoe, kayak or flat boat, available for rent at the park’s visitors center — ask about the canoe trail while you’re there.
 Seeing the waterlogged forests with a paddle in hand is perhaps the best way to get a feel for what the region must have looked like thousands of years ago.
 Lake Fausse Pointe State Park’s boat launch offers an opportunity to get out on the water quickly and conveniently.

 Grill out under the canopies of cypress trees, and afterwards, get some rest at one of the park’s primitive campsites, canoe campsites (that require paddling in), RV sites and cabins.
 The cabins, in particular, are worth checking out — they’re suspended by piers that add an especially rustic vibe to the surroundings.